Roosevelt Island: Governance and infrastructure

 The neighborhood is part of Manhattan Community District 8.
 In the 1970s, when the city's community districts were being redrawn, there were disputes over whether the island should be served by a district in Manhattan or Queens.
 While the island was ultimately placed within a Manhattan community district, it received emergency services from Queens.
 The island's other services come from Manhattan; for example, it was still assigned a ZIP Code and an area code from Manhattan.
 The island has a ZIP Code of 10044, and residents are assigned area codes 212, 332, 646, (Note: The area codes 646 and 332 are overlays of the original 212 area code, which serves Manhattan.) and 917.
 The United States Postal Service operates the Roosevelt Island Station at 694 Main Street; the island's post office opened in October 1976.
 The firm of Kallman and McKinnell designed the post office, along with a small fire station and a set of stores.

 The Roosevelt Island Operating Corporation, a state public-benefit corporation, operates the island's infrastructure and oversees its development.
 RIOC manages transportation and private security on the island, and it is also responsible for leasing out stores, developing apartments, and preserving the island's landmarked buildings.
 Although RIOC is a state agency, its members are appointed rather than elected, though straw polls for positions on RIOC's board were hosted starting in 2008.
 By law, five of RIOC's nine members must be island residents, but not RIOC's CEO.
 Much of RIOC's income comes from fees collected from private developers.

 Utilities

+Gas is supplied via the Ravenswood Tunnel, which runs under the island and was completed in 1894.
 Parts of New York City Water Tunnel No. 3, which provides fresh water to much of New York City, pass underneath the island; the section under Roosevelt Island opened in 1998 and travels as much as 780 ft under the island.
 Roosevelt Island also had its own steam plant behind the Roosevelt Island Tramway's terminal until 2013.
 In addition, Verdant Power installed tidal turbines under the East River's eastern channel in the 2000s as part of the Roosevelt Island Tidal Energy project; The turbines powered small parts of the island.
 Three new turbines were installed in the 2020s.